srjefers/spark-workshop/AGENDA.md

 The goal of the workshop is to give you a practical, complete and hands-on introduction to Apache Spark and how to use Spark's Scala API (developer) and infrastructure (administrator, devops) effectively.

+The workshop and the agenda are the result of the workshops I ran in the following cities and a few online classes:

+* Toronto (4 classes)
+* Plymouth Meeting
+* Montreal

-Please note that the workshop uses an intense code-first approach in which the modules start with just enough knowledge to get you going (through slides and scaladoc but mostly through live coding) and quickly move on to applying the concepts in programming assignments.
-It comes with many practical sessions that should meet expectations of software developers (and quite likely exceed expectations of administrators, devops, and other technical roles like system architects or technical leads).
+The workshop uses an intense code-first approach in which the modules start with just enough knowledge to get you going (mostly using scaladoc and live coding) and quickly move on to applying the concepts in programming assignments.
+There are a lot of them.

+It comes with many practical sessions that should meet (and even exceed) expectations of software developers (and perhaps administrators, operators, devops, and other technical roles like system architects or technical leads).

 The workshop provides participants with practical skills to use the features of Apache Spark with Scala.